thecodingaviator/coasttocow/README.md

     Once one has composer installed, they should create or update their composer.json file to include: `"phpmailer/phpmailer": ^6.8` and ` "google/apiclient": ^2.0` as well as any additional non-native installations (libraries, APIs, other software).
     Now, the user just needs to run php composer.phar update.
 More about this is included in the composer tutorial.

+    ### Google Drive API

+    Google Drive API relies upon service accounts.
+We create a service account attached to the project, and then we use the google drive api to tell that service account to do actions on the operational database.
+This mostly involves file creation and movement.
+We use fileID's to give the service account / API the direct location of the files to be operated on.
+If the service account associated with the project fails, and Gordon or Parth are not available, here are the steps to making a new account and integrating it with the given codebase.

+    1. **Set up a Google Cloud Project:**
+        - Go to the [Google Cloud Console ](console.cloud.google.com) and create a new project.
+        - Enable the Google Drive API for your project.
+        - Create credentials for the project, selecting "Service Account" as the account type.
+    1. **Create a Service Account:**
+        - In the Cloud Console, go to the "IAM & Admin" -> "Service Accounts" section.
+        - Click on "Create Service Account" and provide a name, ID, and description for the service account.
+        - Choose the appropriate role for the service account (e.g., Project Editor, Drive API access, etc.).
+        - Generate a new private key for the service account and download the JSON file containing the credentials.
+Keep this file secure.

+    1. **Set up the Development Environment:**
+        - Install the required libraries or SDKs for your programming language (e.g., Google Client Library for Python).
+        - Import the necessary dependencies in your code.

+    1. **Authenticate the Service Account:**
+        - Load the service account JSON file and create a client object using the provided credentials.
+        - Use the client object to authenticate requests made to the Google Drive API.
+        - replace the service account credentials in credentials.php with this new service account information.

+    **Congrats!
+You should be good to go!**

 ## License